Yakimych/articles/basic-javascript/README.md

 ## Summary

 This is the first article in this miniseries, which demonstrates (on a relatively low-level) the basics of what happens to code written in ReasonML and how it ends up in a JavaScript codebase.
+The source code is available on [GitHub](https://github.com/Yakimych/articles/tree/master/basic-javascript).

-The followup articles will show more practical examples of how to use this approach for including Reason code in an existing Vue.js application, as well as a React TypeScript application, without losing type information along the way.
+The followup articles will show more practical examples of how to use this approach for including Reason code in an [existing Vue.js application](https://github.com/Yakimych/articles/tree/master/reason-in-vue), as well as a [React TypeScript application](https://github.com/Yakimych/articles/tree/master/react-typescript), without losing type information along the way.